About

 "Whatever you did, you hit it right on the the frickin' head of the nail...To be honest, I would take it in the field right now."

-Conversations with customers like this are why I do what I do.
+Conversations with customers like this are why we do what we do.

-Relationships with my clients are a huge part of why I'm here.
-I only work people that:
+Relationships with my clients are a huge part of why we're here.
+We only work people that:

 - Give a shit about their customers.